ajit1028/devTinder-web/README.md

 - Logout feature
 - Get the feed and add feed in the store
 - Build the user card on feed
-- Edit Profile
+- Edit Profile Feratures
-- Notitify when saved
+- Show Toast message on saving profile
+- Feature Connection Page